Hospital Bag Checklist for Mum, Baby and Partner

 FAQS AT A GLANCE

-Your hospital bag should ideally contain things to make you, your birth partner and baby as comfortable as possible.
+Your hospital bag should ideally contain things to make you, your birth partner and your baby as comfortable as possible.
 From your medical records to nappies and entertainment to help pass the time.
-Use our checklist to make sure you don’t miss out anything important.
+Use our checklist to make sure you don’t miss anything important.

 The Bottom Line

-The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
-You can find a full list of sources used for this article below.
+How we wrote this article The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.

 Cookie Consent